rawsrc/PhpEcho/README.md

 * escaping any value on demand
 * returning raw values (when you know what you're doing)
 * the possibility to write directly plain html code instead of file inclusion
+* escaping recursively keys and values in any array
+* managing and rendering instance of class that implements the magic function `__toString()`

 If you read french, you will find a complete tutorial with tons of explanations on my blog : [rawsrc](https://www.developpez.net/forums/blogs/32058-rawsrc/b8215/phpecho-moteur-rendu-php-classe-gouverner/)